-How important really is a stand out website?
+How important is a stand-out website?

-Even 10 years ago, probably not that important.
+10 years ago, probably not that important.
 A simple website with your basic details was probably enough to get you by.
 But times have changed, and so has the way consumers are buying.

 Research indicates that more than 60% of internet users research products and services before they commit to a purchase.